azimut/challenges/hanukkah/README.md

 #### Awk

-It could be done...more precisely it could be done with *Gawk* using **FPAT** to define the csv parsing.
+It could be done (EDIT: it's done)...more precisely it could be done with *Gawk* using **FPAT** to define the csv parsing.
 But, having to manually parse 3 different files, kind of makes it not fun.
 For example, I will need to do the bookeeping of each file line processing on an explicit loop and limit my work to BEGIN.
 Not the end of the world but...

 For example: